gabesullice/deploykit/README.md

 # deploykit
 Ansible based Drupal deployment kit

+### Requirements
+You will need to have [Ansible](http://docs.ansible.com/intro_installation.html) installed.
+Ansible itself requires python.

 ### Setup
 Before deploying, you will need to set up some site specific variables and host information.